SUNY & CUNY students whose families make up to $125,000 annually can apply for tuition-free college

-Gov. Kathy Hochul announced the application for the Excelsior Scholarship for new applicants for the 2022-23 academic year is now open here.
-The Excelsior Scholarship, in combination with other aid programs, allows eligible full-time students to attend a SUNY or CUNY two-year or four-year college tuition-free.
+Gov. Kathy Hochul recently announced the application for the Excelsior Scholarship for new applicants for the spring 2023 term is open here.
+The Excelsior Scholarship, in combination with other student financial aid, allows eligible full-time students to attend a SUNY or CUNY two-year or four-year college tuition-free.

-√ Complete 30 credits per year toward their program of study (including summer and winter terms)
+√ Complete 30 credits per year toward their program of study (including summer and winter terms); and

-√ Be on track to graduate on time with an associate degree in two years or a bachelor’s degree in four years
+√ Be on track to graduate with an associate degree in two years or a bachelor's degree in four years.

-The 2022-23 Excelsior Scholarship application is open to first-time students entering college in the fall 2022 term, and current college students who have never received the Excelsior Scholarship.
-Current Excelsior Scholarship recipients should not complete this application.
+The spring 2023 Excelsior Scholarship application is open to first-time students entering college this term, and current college students who have never received the Excelsior Scholarship.
+Students currently receiving an Excelsior Scholarship do not need to complete this application to receive continued award payments.
 Students eligible for the Excelsior Scholarship under the Senator José Peralta New York State DREAM Act can apply here.

 Applications will be accepted through Feb.
 9.